georgelopez7/Twitter-Data-ELT/README.md

 - MongoDB

-    Used  MongoDB to load and store the collected data from the Twitter API
+    Used MongoDB to load and store the collected data from the Twitter API.

+- PowerBI

+    Used to analyse the sentiment scores of the tweets.

 [Back To The Top](#twitter-data-elt)